kyma-project/cloud-manager/docs/contributor/ui/README.md

   sort: true
 ```

-The `source` field is where busola will pull information from the monitored `CustomResource`.
+The `source` field is where Busola pulls information from the monitored custom resource (CR).

 The `name` field is the human-readable name for the field.
-This field will look up the value in `Translation` and replace it with its found value.
+This field looks up the value in `Translation` and replaces it with its found value.
-If no value is found in `Translation`, it will display as is.
+If no value is found in `Translation`, it displays as is.

-For example, if we have `name: spec.location`, it will go to [translations](#translations), lookup `spec.location` and replace it with `Location`.
+For example, if we have `name: spec.location`, it goes to [translations](#translations), looks up `spec.location` and replaces it with `Location`.

 [Official List Documentation](https://github.com/kyma-project/busola/blob/main/docs/extensibility/20-list-columns.md)